IMPORTANT NOTICE

 Please visit our District Online Grant Training Requirements on the District Website under Foundation/Grants to direct you to the Rotary.org Learning Center where you can complete Grants Training.

-Contact Beth Franklin at bethfranklin@kw.com Grants Chair for more information about Grants Qualification.
+Contact Ruth Bowers at rotarian.ruthbowers@gmail.com or Jeff Deatherage at jeff.deatherage@gmail.com for more information about Grants Qualification.

 Each Rotary Club President and Grant Manager must be trained annually in order or for a club to receive a district or global grant.

-Grant Qualification Training dates will be online this year.
+Grant Qualification Training will be online this year, through the Rotary Learning Center.

-A club grants manager is any Rotary club member, other than the 2022-23 club president, who agrees to:
+A club grants manager is any Rotary club member, other than the current club president, who agrees to:

 • Take District online Grants training